influxdata/telegraf/plugins/processors/unpivot/README.md

 # Rotate multi field metric into several single field metrics
 [[processors.unpivot]]
   ## Metric mode to pivot to
-  ## Set to "tag", field keys are pivoted to a tag value and the metric is kept
+  ## Set to "tag", metrics are pivoted as a tag and the metric is kept as
-  ## as the original measurement name.
+  ## the original measurement name.
 Tag key name is set by tag_key value.
-  ## Set to "metric" creates a new metric named the field key.
+  ## Set to "metric" creates a new metric named the field name.
 With this
   ## option the tag_key is ignored.
 Be aware that this could lead to metric
   ## name conflicts!
   # use_fieldname_as = "tag"